 The very nature of competitive entrance exams to law school suggests that the average first-year law student is a self-selected population that is probably used to ranking near the top of their classes.
-That level of achievement evaporates with the realization that law school draws the best and brightest from universities across the nation.
-This fact presents a psychological response in the, heretofore, class leader, which can put them off their game at a point in their lives when they most certainly need to have their game face in place.
+That level of achievement evaporates with the realization that law school draws the best and brightest from universities nationwide.
+This fact presents a psychological response in the, heretofore class leader, which can put them off their game at a point in their lives when they most certainly need to have their game face in place.

-Faced with true peers for probably the first time in their academic careers, they will be testing their mettle on one of the more brutal grading rubrics—the dreaded bell curve.
+Faced with true peers for probably the first time in their academic careers, they will test their mettle on one of the more brutal grading rubrics—the dreaded bell curve.

 Unlike previous coursework, where the student merely had to master the material, the bell curve guarantees that regardless of how hard they study, a class of 40 students will only witness eight A’s while the majority will be relegated to the statistical middling ground, or fail to meet even those minimal qualification.